Matrix Algebras with a Certain Compression Property II: Algebras of Type II

 \section{Algebras of Type II}

 The term \textit{type II} will be used to describe a unital subalgebra $\mc{A}$ of $\mm_n$, $n\geq 4$, that has a reduced block upper triangular form with respect to an orthogonal decomposition $\bigoplus_{i=1}^m\mc{V}_i$ of $\cc^n$, such that $\dim\mc{V}_k\geq 2$ for some $k$.
-Such an algebra then satisfies the assumptions of Corollary~\ref{special case of uniqueness corollary}.
-For instance, the unital algebra from Example~\ref{exmp:families of compressible algebras:1} is of type II if and only if $rank(Q_2)\geq 2$.
+For example, the algebra from Example~\ref{exmp:families of compressible algebras:1} is of type II if and only if $\rank(Q_2)\geq 2$.
+It follows from this definition that every type II algebra satisfies the assumptions of Corollary~\ref{special case of uniqueness corollary}.

-The purpose of this section is to provide a classification of the type II algebras that afford the projection compression property.
-It will be shown that every projection compressible algebra of type II is either the unitization of an $\mc{LR}$-algebra, or is unitarily equivalent to the type II algebra from Example~\ref{exmp:families of compressible algebras:1}.
+The purpose of this section is to classify the type II algebras that afford the projection compression property.
+It will be shown that every projection compressible algebra of type~II is either the unitization of an $\mc{LR}$-algebra, or is unitarily equivalent to the type II algebra from Example~\ref{exmp:families of compressible algebras:1}.

-As in the case type I algebras, it will be helpful to keep a record of all orthogonal decompositions of $\cc^n$ that satisfy the conditions of Corollary~\ref{special case of uniqueness corollary} for a given type II algebra $\mc{A}$.
+As in the case of type I algebras, it will be helpful to keep a record of all orthogonal decompositions of $\cc^n$ that satisfy the conditions of Corollary~\ref{special case of uniqueness corollary} for a given type II algebra $\mc{A}$.
 Thus, we make the following definition.

 \begin{defn} If $\mc{A}$ is an algebra of type II, let $\mc{F}_{II}=\mc{F}_{II}\mc{(A)}$ denote the set of triples $\Omega=(d,k,\bigoplus_{i=1}^m\mc{V}_i)$ that satisfy the following conditions:

 \begin{itemize}